Articles

 This study is a great addition to Peter Felsman's which showed that "improv experience promotes divergent thinking, uncertainty tolerance, and affective well-being."
 We especially love his statement that "co-creativity and unpredictability distinguish improv from other social interactions."

-Check out the abstracts for all three studies below.
+Check out the abstracts below.

-Improv to Improve: The Impact of Improvisational Theater on Creativity, Acceptance, and Psychological Well-Being.
+Abstract: Improv to Improve: The Impact of Improvisational Theater on Creativity, Acceptance, and Psychological Well-Being.

 As published in the Journal of Creativity in Mental Health and written by Diana Schwenken, Maja Dshemuchadse, Lisa Rasehorn, Dominik Klarhölter & Stefan Scherbaum.